TheRustifyer/dotfiles/README.md

 Also, I can share and have up-to-date all my configuration along my typically used machines.

+## Quickstart

+Assuming that you're on the **ROOT** of your users directory. `~` on Unix (or Windows if you use git bash)

+Installing:
+1. echo ".cfg" >> .gitignore
+2. git clone --bare <remote-git-repo-url> $HOME/.cfg
+3. alias config='/usr/bin/git --git-dir=$HOME/.cfg/ --work-tree=$HOME'
+4. config config --local status.showUntrackedFiles no
+5. config checkout

 ## Why?

 On a regular job day (from Monday to Friday), I almost end using three different machines along the day.